 Some Characteristics That Define You

-We understand that as a Data Scientist for Spectrum, you have many different professional goals and personal interests.
+We understand that as a Business Analyst for Spectrum, you have many different professional goals and personal interests.
 As such here are just a few different things that typically define our team members on the Data Science team:

 - Analytical.
 In order to solve problems and build innovative new digital marketing campaigns, it is essential that you know how to take an idea and analyze it from all of its angles.